-Except where otherwise indicated, the information contained in this Information Circular is given as of March 24, 2021 and all dollar amounts are expressed in Canadian dollars.
+Except where otherwise indicated, the information contained in this Information Circular is given as of March 28, 2022 and all dollar amounts are expressed in Canadian dollars.
 References herein to "Registered Shareholders" mean Shareholders whose names appear on the records of the registrar and transfer agent for the Corporation as the registered holders of Common Shares of Birchcliff.
 References herein to "Beneficial Shareholders" mean Shareholders who do not hold Common Shares in their own name (i.e. Common Shares are held through a broker, financial institution or other nominee).
-Unless otherwise specified, the information set forth in this section "General Proxy and Voting Information" generally applies to Registered Holders.
-Beneficial Shareholders should refer to "How to Participate at the Meeting" and "Information for Beneficial Shareholders" in this section for information on how to vote, and if desired, attend the Meeting.
+Unless otherwise specified, the information set forth in this section "General Proxy and Voting Information" generally applies to Registered Shareholders.
+Beneficial Shareholders should refer to "Information for Beneficial Shareholders" in this section for information on how to vote, and if desired, attend and vote in person the Meeting.